-Dauphin, who constantly sought to undermine his second son.
+spread about him during his life, which portrayed him as lazy and stupid.
+These stories had come from all sides- it was a portrayal which was popularised by the revolutionary caricaturists, but, more surprisingly, it began even earlier on with his father, the previous Dauphin, who constantly sought to undermine his second son.
 As we shall see, the Règne de Richard III has been used both to support this narrative and its rehabilitative counternarrative.

 The actual style of the Louis translation has been troubling to many French readers, especially in the published version.
 Some of these quirks are a product of the original text: Louis' writing is full of anglicisms, the most notable examples of which are his invention of terms such as "inexistant", "incompetent".
-26 In addition, several of his renderings of Shakespearean passages are simply strange.
-27 Other faults in addition to these which appeared in the published book were a product of Roussel's editorship; as we have already seen, Roussel had a notoriously difficult time reading the King's handwriting, and, not understanding English, could not easily cross-check his readings with the original text.
+In addition, several of his renderings of Shakespearean passages are simply strange.
+Other faults in addition to these which appeared in the published book were a product of Roussel's editorship; as we have already seen, Roussel had a notoriously difficult time reading the King's handwriting, and, not understanding English, could not easily cross-check his readings with the original text.
 Through the editorial process words were mixed up and the meanings of entire sentences changed, degrading the quality of the translation significantly further.
-The corrupted text that resulted was often used during the 19th century by scholars such as Henri Druon, who quoted the text several times as proof of Louis' illiteracy and incompetence when it came to writing.
-28 Since the 1960's, historians such as Lambin and Duckworth, who both did comparative studies of the MS and print editions, have concluded that Louis' style is indeed
+The corrupted text that resulted was often used during the 19th century by scholars such as Henri Druon, who quoted the text several times as proof of Louis' illiteracy and incompetence when it came to

-26 The in-prefix structure of negation was already common in English, and is amply employed by Walpole in his writing.
+&lt;sup>26 The in-prefix structure of negation was already common in English, and is amply employed by Walpole in his writing.
 However, it would not officially be introduced to French until the 1830's, and thus the words Louis used would have appeared completely made-up to most early 19th century French readers.

-27 While at the same time English scholars fault Louis for his mis-rendering of the archaic word "manquel" into "mutiler", when in fact it is a synonym for "murder".
+While at the same time English scholars fault Louis for his mis-rendering of the archaic word "manquel" into "mutiler", when in fact it is a synonym for "murder".
 However, given that the mediaeval prince in question in the passage was being "piteously murthered and manquelled" I personally think the translation actually improved on an extremely redundant original passage; I would totally have guessed the same reading the English text at a glance.
 Who murders and then murders someone again!?